berthubert/galmon/README.md

    frames & metadata
  * navtrans: transmits GNSS NAV frames emitted by ubxtool to a collector.
    Performs some best effort buffering & will reconnect if needed.
+   UPDATE -> will be part of ubxtool
- * navrecv: receives GNSS NAV frames and stores them on disk, split out per sender
+ * navrecv: receives GNSS NAV frames and stores them on disk, split out per sender.
+UPDATE -> part of navnexus
- * navstore: tails the file stored by navrecv, puts them in LMDB
+ * navstore: tails the file stored by navrecv, puts them in LMDB.
+   UPDATE -> part of navnexus
  * navstream: produces a stream of NAV updates from all sources, with a few seconds delay so all data is in.
 Does this with queries to LMDB
  * navweb: consumes these ordered nav updates for a nice website